-Under Schedule Time, set the start time for running the job.
+3. Under Schedule Time, set the start time for running the job.

 The job begins according to the time on the TRITON management server.

 To start generating the scheduled reports today, select a time late enough that you can complete the job definition before the start time.
-4. Under Schedule Period, select a date for starting the job, and an option for ending the job.